UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 Notes:

-Let’s bring back our Canadian and United States cities data to help explain the concepts of overfitting and underfitting.
+Let’s bring back our Canadian and United States cities’ data to help explain the concepts of overfitting and underfitting.

 ---